m1lkman/Update-PlexMediaServer/README.md

   Cjmurph's Plex Media Server Service Wrapper (PMS as a Service) 1.0.3 or later (https://github.com/cjmurph/PmsService)
 ### Installation
-1. Save the module file (Update-PlexMediaServer.psm1) to a folder of the same name in one of your PowerShell module directories  (%ProgramFiles%\WindowsPowerShell\Modules\Update-PlexMediaServer or %UserProfile%\Documents\WindowsPowerShell\Modules by deafult).
+1. Save the module file (Update-PlexMediaServer.psm1) to a folder of the same name in one of your PowerShell module directories  (%ProgramFiles%\WindowsPowerShell\Modules\Update-PlexMediaServer or %UserProfile%\Documents\WindowsPowerShell\Modules by default).
 See [Installing a Powershell Module](https://msdn.microsoft.com/en-us/library/dd878350).
 Or using git, execute the following commands:
 ```
 cd %ProgramFiles%\WindowsPowerShell\Modules\